joseph-salmon/pito-press-v2/site/about.md

 title:
   english: About
   te_reo_maori: Ko wai mātou
-description: We are Kay Benseman and Joe Salmon, co-founders of Pito Press*, a social enterprise creating tools for learning and unlearning in Aotearoa.
+description: We are Kay Benseman and Joe Salmon, co-founders of Pito Press, a social enterprise creating tools for learning and unlearning in Aotearoa.
 published: false
 page_image: